Buy Now, Plant Later! Spring Pre-Orders Are Open

 Honorable Mentions

-- Eastern Red Cedar (Juniperus virginiana) are native trees that are fast growing and develop a purple-bronze winter color.
+• Eastern Red Cedar (Juniperus virginiana) is are native tree that is fast-growing and develops a purple-bronze winter color.
 The spikey short needles can range from silver-blue to dark green for the rest of the year.
 Red Cedar thrives in the harshest conditions around.

 Supporting Plants in the Upper Midwest US Climate